SUSHMITA0504/Pizza-sales-report/README.md

-🍕 Pizza Sales SQL Analysis Project
+# PIZZA SALES SQL ANALYSIS

-📘 Project Overview
+About the Project

-This project analyzes pizza sales data using PostgreSQL to uncover key business insights and performance metrics.
+This is my first SQL analysis project that I created and uploaded on GitHub.
-The analysis covers sales trends, category-wise contributions, and top-performing pizzas by revenue, quantity, and order count.
+The project is based on a Pizza Sales dataset where I used PostgreSQL to analyze sales data and find useful insights like total revenue, top-selling pizzas, and sales by category.

-📁 About the Dataset
+# About the Dataset

-The dataset is stored in a table called pizza_data.
+The dataset is stored in a table named pizza_data.
 It contains information about pizza orders such as:

 Column Name	Description
 pizza_id	Unique ID for each pizza order_id	Unique order number pizza_name	Name of the pizza